 Although the Allies were impressed by the German dogs, they weren't so happy with the dog's German roots.
 During wartime all things German were stigmatized, and in 1917, the American Kennel Club (AKC) changed the breed's name to the Shepherd Dog.

 In England, the dog was renamed the Alsatian Wolf Dog, after the German-French border area of Alsace-Lorraine.
 The AKC went back to using the original name of German Shepherd Dog in 1931; it took until 1977 for the British Kennel Club to do the same.

 Von Stephanitz stayed closely involved with the development of the breed, and as early as 1922, he became alarmed by some of the traits that were turning up in the dogs, such as poor temperament and a tendency to tooth decay.
-He developed a system of tight quality control: Before any individual German Shepherd was bred, he needed to pass numerous tests of his intelligence, temperament, athleticism, and good health.
+He developed a system of tight quality control: Before any individual German Shepherd was bred, they needed to pass numerous tests of their intelligence, temperament, athleticism, and good health.

 American breeding of German Shepherds, on the other hand, wasn't nearly so regulated.
 In the United States, the dogs were bred to win dog shows, and breeders put more emphasis on looks and on the dogs' gait, or way of moving.

 After World War II, American- and German-bred German Shepherds began to diverge dramatically.
 At one point, the U.S. police departments and military began importing German Shepherd working dogs, because homegrown German Shepherds were failing performance tests and plagued by genetic health conditions.

 In the past few decades, some American breeders have begun to put the emphasis back on the breed's abilities rather than just appearance, importing working dogs from Germany to add to their breeding program.

 Males stand 24 to 26 inches; females stand 22 to 24 inches.
 Weight ranges from 75 to 95 pounds.